fukie/WhatsAppURL/README.md

 - Paste number and allow detection of country code if it is part of it?
 - Return results without changing page?
 - Add license and T&Cs
-- Add other stuff (link to GitHub, Ko-Fi, version, by who)